Natural cooking thought further

 Gustatory pleasure and atmospheric cosiness

-Guests visit the small restaurant not only for its creative and sometimes innovative dishes, served by the friendly staff, Tuesday to Sunday during lunch and dinner hours.
+Guests not only visit the small restaurant for its creative and sometimes innovative dishes, served by the friendly staff, Tuesday to Sunday during lunch and dinner hours.
 Those who take time for enjoyment of a meal also want to feel at home in their surroundings.
 The carefully composed ambience of GAO adds to their comfort: The floor is covered with light wooden planks.
 The tables and chairs are also wooden and their decoration tastefully simple.
 Generous floor-to-ceiling glass windows facing the courtyard let plenty of natural light into the elongated dining area.
 The courtyard itself, which offers seating as well, is lovingly furnished with Mediterranean green plants, vines and a small fountain.
 A Buddha figure sits by the rippling water, letting the sun shine on his head.
 And another protagonist undoubtedly plays a major role in the feel-good atmosphere at GAO: the earthen clay that is found on and in the restaurant’s walls and creates excellent air quality through its natural properties.

 All around natural – a consistent concept